kelsieflynn/automythserver/README.md

 You will find knowledge gaps and errors.
 However, there is some hope, I'm cursed with a desire of perfection.
 Which means, I change fast as I learn.

-I think I've covered this good enough for now or else I'll write a book in the middle of a shell script.
+I think I've covered this good enough for now or else I'll write a book in the middle of a shell script readme file.

 Below is the readme from (SF, where you can download the ISOs, for now) *Any references to "we" in my work are wishful future thinking at this time, I did not plan to release this under my name after first.
 Then I changed my mind after much thought.